 The suspension is impressively refined, however: it communicates enough information about the quality of the road surface riding over bumps relatively well, without being unduly hard, or disconcertingly bouncy.
 It even manages to ride more comfortably on British roads than the Ford Fiesta.
-Just steer clear of large 17-inch alloy wheels, because these do introduce an amount of road noise that upsets the calm somewhat.
+Just steer clear of optional 17-inch alloy wheels, because these do introduce an amount of road noise that upsets the calm somewhat.
 Throw in the 94bhp 1.0-litre turbocharged petrol engine and you’ve got a car that’s hard to beat as the road opens up, with the engine offering decent enough progress for a somewhat relaxed driving experience.
 While the Fiesta still edges it for pure handling, the Polo does feel slightly more sophisticated in the way it drives with decent agility, meaning the gap between the two is closer than ever before.
 This is helped by the steering, which gives you a sharp turn in and feels secure.

 Volkswagen Polo petrol engines

-There are three of these, with two of them being 1.0-litre three-cylinder TSI turbocharged petrols.
+There are two 1.0-litre ‘TSI’ turbocharged petrols to choose from.
 Offered with 94 and 108bhp, this engine has a great, willing character, delivering plenty of power throughout the rev range with very little turbo lag.
-It makes a great noise, too, and even if you’re not the type of person who gets excited about engine notes, its thrummy nature make it a welcome companion when you’re accelerating away.
-The 94bhp car reaches 62mph in 10.8 seconds, which should be fast enough for most, while the 108bhp model takes 9.5 seconds.
-The Polo GTI, reviewed separately, has a more powerful 2.0-litre petrol engine with 197bhp, and zips from 0-62mph in just 6.7 seconds - as fast as the more powerful Skoda Octavia vRS.
+It makes a great noise, too, and even if you’re not the type of person who gets excited about engine notes, its thrummy nature makes it a welcome companion when you’re accelerating.

-To make the most of the Polo’s handling, go for the Driving Profile Selection, which brings different driving modes, allowing you to liven up the Polo’s character at will.
+To make the most of the Polo’s handling, go for the optional Driving Profile Selection, which brings different driving modes, allowing you to liven up the Polo’s character at will.
 You can also opt for the R-Line trim level, bringing the style of the GTI without the high running costs.
-Upgrades include 16-inch 'Sebring' alloy wheels, brake discs for the rear wheels for extra stopping power (108bhp engine only), and sports seats.
+Upgrades include 16-inch 'Valencia' alloy wheels, brake discs for the rear wheels for extra stopping power (108bhp engine only), and two-tone trimmed sports seats.